kemaldemirgil/e-tracker/README.md

 <p align = "center" ><img src="/images/start-eTracker.PNG"/></p>

 ### About:
-This is an employee managment system created to keep track of employees.
+This is an employee management system created to keep track of employees.

 ### Dependencies:
 asdasd